GENERAL ASSEMBLY OF NORTH CAROLINA

 "(b) In addition, if a

-limited liability company, association, or trust, the Department of Justice may
+partnership, limited liability company, association, or trust, the Department

-provide a criminal history record check to the Commissioner for any person who
+of Justice may provide a criminal history record check to the Commissioner for

 individual or a branch manager of that person."